Philadelphia International Airport: History

+20th century

 Starting in 1925, the Pennsylvania National Guard used the present airport site (known as Hog Island) as a training airfield.
 The site was dedicated as the "Philadelphia Municipal Airport" by Charles Lindbergh in 1927, but it had no proper terminal building until 1940; airlines used Camden Central Airport in nearby Pennsauken Township, New Jersey.
 Once Philadelphia's terminal was completed (on the east side of the field) American, Eastern, TWA, and United moved their operations here.

 In 1947 and 1950, the airport had runways 4, 9, 12 and 17, all 5400 ft or less.
 In 1956 runway 9 was 7284 ft; in 1959 it was 9499 ft and runway 12 was closed.
 Not much changed until the early 1970s, when runway 4 was closed and 9R opened with 10500 ft.

 On June 20, 1940, the airport's weather station became the official point for Philadelphia weather observations and records by the National Weather Service.

 During World War II the United States Army Air Forces used the airport as a First Air Force training airfield.

 Beginning in 1940, Rising Sun School of Aeronautics of Coatesville performed primary flight training at the airport under contract to the Air Corps.
-After the Pearl Harbor Attack, the I Fighter Command Philadelphia Fighter Wing provided air defense of the Delaware Valley area from the airport.
+After the Pearl Harbor Attack, the I Fighter Command Philadelphia Fighter Wing provided air defense of the Philadelphia metropolitan area from the airport.
 Throughout the war, various fighter and bomber groups were organized and trained at Philadelphia airport and assigned to the Philadelphia Fighter Wing before being sent to advanced training airfields or being deployed overseas.
 Known units assigned were the 33d, 58th, 355th and 358th Fighter Groups.

 In June 1943, I Fighter Command transferred jurisdiction of the airport to the Air Technical Service Command (ATSC).
 ATSC established a sub-depot of the Middletown Air Depot at the airport.
 The 855th Army Air Forces Specialized Depot unit repaired and overhauled aircraft and returned them to active service, and the Army Air Forces Training Command established the Philco Training School on January 1, 1943, which trained personnel in radio repair and operations.

 In 1945, the Air Force reduced its use of the airport and it was returned to civil control that September.

 Philadelphia Municipal became Philadelphia International Airport in 1945, when American Overseas Airlines began direct flights to Europe.
 A new terminal opened in December 1953; the oldest parts of the present terminal complex (B and C) were built in the late 1950s.